NaserParhizkar/docs/source/includes/_usermanagement.md

 ### From cache

-When the user logged in, we store in cookie his identity (information, providers linked etc.).
+When a user logs in, we store his identity (information, providers linked etc.) in a cookie.
 You can access this cached version instantly using the SDK with `User.getIdentity()`.

 It returns the same data structure as the API version: `User.refreshIdentity()`.